grumpyjames/birding-almanac/blog/norfolk-advent/norfolk-advent.md

   <img
     src="titchwell-teal.png"
     class="figure-img img-fluid rounded"
-    alt="Delightfully lit Teal from Parrinder South."/>
+    alt="Teal from Parrinder South."/>
   <figcaption class="figure-caption text-center">
-    Delightfully lit Teal from Parrinder South.
+    Teal from Parrinder South.
   </figcaption>
 </figure>

 We make an exit and take a peek over the dyke into the Volunteer Marsh - a very confiding Redshank peers back at us, before continuing on its mud-poking circuit of the marsh.
 Good luck to it.
 We return to the beach path, picking up further Redshank in the adjacent mud.
-More of the Pipity things flap at us.
+More of the pipity things flap at us.
 We ignore them.
 As we switch to the Tidal Marsh, two Little Egrets croak angrily at us for disturbing their examinations of the perimeter of the marsh.
 A few more Redshanks are less bothered by our presence, but the angry egrets ruin it for everyone, pushing everything that was on the near banks towards the mud in the middle of the marsh, far away.
 This does put us on to a lone Avocet in that area too, though, so we don't complain.

 <figure class="figure">
   <img